-Flaxseeds are rich in soluble fibre, omega-3 fats and lignans.
-The lignans help to reduce the risk of heart disease, whereas the soluble fibre helps to lower the level of bad cholesterol in the body.
+Flaxseeds are rich in soluble fiber, omega-3 fats, and lignans.
+The lignans help to reduce the risk of heart disease, whereas the soluble fiber helps to lower the level of bad cholesterol in the body.

 There have also been reports that display the anticancer properties of flaxseeds.
 According to a study published in Clinical Cancer Research, they may lower the risk of cancer by hindering the growth of cancer tumors.

-Hemp seed- also called hemp hearts- may be the best seeded source of out there.
+Hemp seed- also called hemp hearts- may be the best-seeded source of protein out there.

 They are considered a complete protein source- they contain all essential amino acids which the body is unable to produce.
 This is especially vital for vegetarians and vegans.

 Hemp seeds also contain plant-based compounds- phytosterols- that, according to studies, can help lower cholesterol and improve cardiovascular health.

 They are also rich in omega-3 fats, magnesium, and iron.
 They have a nutty flavor and can be eaten on their own or added to salads and yogurts.

 This fruits’ seeds- known as arils- are edible and contain fiber, potassium, iron, and vitamin K.

 Pomegranate seeds can help in the fight against cancer as a study published in The International Journal of Oncology showed their potential to hinder the spread of breast cancer cells.